 It is possible to pay by bank transfer BACS to a UK bank in pounds sterling or in euros to a UK international bank.
 The client is liable for any bank charges applied to the transaction by either bank.
-It is also possible to pay by credit or debit card.
-Please note that we impose a 3% surcharge in respect of all payments you make by credit or debit card.
+It is also possible to pay by credit or debit card via online payment.
 Where payments are made by credit or debit card, any refund will be made through the cardholder's account and not by cheque.

 If after your booking has been confirmed you are unavoidably prevented from proceeding and wish to transfer your confirmed booking to another person, you can do so, provided that this is not later than 30 days before departure.
 You, as transferor of the holiday, and the transferee shall be jointly and severally liable to us for the payment of the balance due, together with all additional charges of whatever sort imposed by the suppliers providing component parts of your holiday.
 You will also be required to pay an administration fee of up to £30 per person.